Chesapeake Police pursuit ends in Portsmouth; juvenile brandishes firearm

 CHESAPEAKE, Va.
-(WAVY) — The driver of a stolen vehicle led Chesapeake Police on chase that ended in Portsmouth.
+(WAVY) — The driver of a stolen vehicle led Chesapeake Police on a chase that ended in Portsmouth on Wednesday, police say.

-Police say, they spotted the stolen vehicle near Holly Cove Drive just after 6:00, Wednesday morning.
-The driver of the vehicle took off as soon as he saw the police.
+Police say they spotted the stolen vehicle near Holly Cove Drive just after 6 a.m.
+The driver of the vehicle took off as soon as he saw police.

 Officers pursued the vehicle until the driver lost control and hit a curb on Rodman Avenue and Brighton Street in Portsmouth.